airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

    *  ISO3166-1 annotation is incomplete and lacks e.g. for Germany and Switzerland.
-   *  Does not support German Umlauts. Äbsölütely inacceptable, as these are not just diacritial marks (i.e. "Münster" and "Munster" are two different cities).
+   *  Does not support German Umlauts. Äbsölütely inacceptable, as these are not just diacritical marks (i.e. "Münster" and "Munster" are two different cities).

 *  `HANCESTRO`_:

    *  Seems to be complete, but does not provide ISO3166 codes.
-   *  Ontology could also be used for other fields relating to genetic ancestery.
+   *  Ontology could also be used for other fields relating to genetic ancestry.
    *  Links to DBpedia, currently unclear whether it is also populated from there
    *  `country` node has pan-240 leaves (surplus seems due to oversea